 - Are all staff trained in CPR and First Aid?

 - I'm not quite ready to enroll, how can I continue to get updates about Temple Sinai Nursery School?

 What is the connection between the Nursery School and the Synagogue?

-Each week the entire school joins together in the sanctuary to celebrate Shabbat.
+Each week the entire school celebrates Shabbat.
 The clergy lead the children in song, story and prayer.
 Our religious school has programs beginning in Kindergarten.
 Our nursery school graduates have a natural connection to this program and enjoy continuing their Jewish learning with many of the teachers that work in the nursery school too.
 To learn more about Temple Sinai please click here.